 The power of the resurrection has also hit close to home for me as well.
 My own dad was a terror to grow up with.
 Each day at 4:30pm, I would stiffen at the sound of his Plymouth Valiant crunching the gravel in our driveway.
 I don’t have one memory of him smiling.

 So go on and debate to your heart’s content.
 It won’t make any difference to me – I’m just as stubborn now as the skeptics.
-That’s because you’ll never disprove God to me when I see Him breathing through changed lives every day.
+That’s because you’ll never disprove God to me when I see Him changing lives every day.

-In the words of that hymn, “You ask me how I know He lives – he lives within my heart!”…and the hearts of so many sinners saved by His amazing grace!
+In the words of that hymn, “You ask me how I know He lives – he lives within my heart!”, as well as the hearts of many sinners saved by His amazing grace.